 Find out if your heartburn could actually be due to gastroesophageal reflux disease.

-A lot of people describe having occasional bouts of heartburn or acid reflux.
-You may notice it after eating particular foods.
-You may experience it if you eat right before bedtime.
-If you are dealing with these symptoms a couple times a week or if they are affecting your quality of life then it may be time to turn to one of our gastroenterologists to learn more.
+What are the signs of GERD (gastroesophageal reflux disease)?
+While most people can describe having occasional signs of heartburn or acid reflux, it’s not commonly a chronically occurring condition.
+You may notice it after eating particular foods or if you eat right before bedtime.
+But if you are dealing with these symptoms a couple of times a week or if they are affecting your quality of life then it may be more serious than heartburn.

 Every time you swallow food your stomach produces acid to aid in digestion.
 In a healthy gastrointestinal system, a valve opens to allow food and liquid to pass from the esophagus to your stomach.
 In those with GERD, the valve may not close fully or may open too often, which can cause stomach acids to travel back up into the esophagus.
 If this happens regularly, the lining of the esophagus can become irritated and even damaged.

 What Are The Symptoms Of GERD?